isomerpages/pa-corp/_our-programmes/Community Sports/Community Championship.md

 <h3>A Grand Finale and the Road to Pesta Sukan Community Championship</h3>
 <p>
 	What an incredible journey it has been!
-The Community Championship has come to a thrilling close, showcasing the very best of local talent, teamwork, and sportsmanship across our nation.
+The <b>Community Championship</b> has come to a thrilling close, showcasing the very best of local talent, teamwork, and sportsmanship across our nation.

 From spirited cheering sections to dedicated Grassroots leaders and volunteers, every participant and supporter contributed to making this year's Community Championship an unforgettable success.
 We extend our excitement and heartfelt congratulations to all teams who competed with such passion and determination.

 </p><h3>Champions Crowned, Dreams Continue!</h3>
 <p>
 The dust has settled, and the champions have emerged!
-These winning teams, representing their respective GRCs, have secured their coveted spots in the highly anticipated Pesta Sukan Community Championship.
+These winning teams, representing their respective GRCs, have secured their coveted spots in the highly anticipated <b>Pesta Sukan Community Championship.</b>

 The top two winning teams of each GRC cluster will now compete against the best of the best, battle for ultimate glory and the prestigious Pesta Sukan title.